Dr. Sebastian Rojas Gonzalez

 In 2016 he moved to the Department of Decision Sciences of KU Leuven, Belgium, to work on a PhD in multiobjective simulation optimization.
 His research work is centered on developing stochastic optimization algorithms assisted by machine learning techniques for multi-criteria decision making.

-In 2020 Sebastian obtained an FWO Post-doctoral Fellowship, and is jointly working with the Department of Information Technology at Ghent University (BE), the Department of Quantitative Methods at University of Hasselt (BE), and the Department of Operations (Research) at The University of Warwick (UK).
+In 2020 Sebastian obtained an FWO Post-doctoral Fellowship, and is jointly working with the Department of Information Technology at Ghent University (BE), the Data Science Institute (UHasselt-KU Leuven), and the Department of Operations (Research) at The University of Warwick (UK).

 Research interests